LaurenceA/agent/README.md

   - Does mean that you can't write to previously untracked files.

 ## TODOs:
+* Tracked file names are always available to the Agent (all of them are dumped in initially, and added as new files are written).
+* Files / sections are referred to as e.g. path/to/file:section_name:subsection_name, where e.g. section_name could be the name of a class and subsection_name could be the name of a subsection.
+* For every LLM call, we
+* When we open a file

+* Folder summary (can be run when starting in a project, or when ...) if README present: paste/summarise

+dir_summary(path, threshold_mult):
+    for file/dir in folder:
+        paste file/dir summary

+file_summary(path, threshold_mult):
+    if size of code below low threshold: paste all code.
+    elif size of code below higher threshold: paste GPT-4o summary of file.
+    elif size of code below higher threshold: paste tree-sitter summary of file
+    else:
+        paste file name

+* Updates to persistent summaries:
+  - Agent diffs are in the code anyway.
+  - If user updates file, then redo file summary for that file, and past diff into context.

+* Summary primitives:
+  - Summarise file with GPT-4o mini.
+  - Tree sitter to extract function/class definitions in file.
+  -

+* Tasks:
+  - Contextual summary (so the agent knows what to edit).
+  - Agents selects a bunch of functions to edit.

 * Summaries:
   - Generated in one shot for a full file.